grace-notes/website/contents/topics/grace.md

 Related words are the verb (**chairo**), “to rejoice; to be glad; to be joyful” and the word , (**chaire**), used as a greeting “Hail! or Health!” upon meeting or separating and used widely as a salutation or closing of letters.

-> **Acts 15:23.** "And they wrote letters by them after this manner: The apostles and elders and brethren send greeting (chairo) unto the brethren which are of the Gentiles in Antioch and Syria and Cilicia."
+> **Acts 15:23.** "_And they wrote letters by them after this manner: The apostles and elders and brethren send greeting_ (chairo)_ unto the brethren which are of the Gentiles in Antioch and Syria and Cilicia._"

 > **Matt.
 26:49.** "Judas…came to Jesus and said, HAIL, master; and kissed him."

-* **Matt.
+> **Matt.
 27:29.** “_HAIL, King of the Jews…_” was shouted in derision at Christ before His crucifixion.

-* **Luke 1:28**, “_HAIL, Mary, highly favored…_” was the greeting of the angel to Mary.
+> **Luke 1:28**, “_HAIL, Mary, highly favored…_” was the greeting of the angel to Mary.
 Note: the verses does not say “full of grace”.
 Mary was a recipient of grace, not the source of grace!

 A curious use of **chairo** is seen in 2 John 10,11, "_If there come any unto you, and bring not this doctrine, receive him not into your house, neither bid him God speed (**chairo)**: for he that bids him God speed is partaker of his evil deeds._" That is, we are to offer no joy to false teachers.